oliversalzburg/iac-aws-bootstrap/README.md

 > [!NOTE]
 > All resources are locked down through resource-based policies, as applicable.
 For S3 buckets:
-> - Require state requests to originate from MFA-authenticated sessions.
+> - Require state requests to originate from MFA-authenticated sessions, not older than 1 hour.
 > - Require all requests to use TLS v1.3 (or better).
+> - Require all objects to be encrypted exclusively with our key.
 > - Prevent all PUT and DELETE requests on replication targets.
-> - Require all objects to be encrypted exclusively with our key.
-> - The primary state store additionally requires MFA-authenticated sessions to not be older than 1 hour.

 Out of scope (for now):